-Ecosystems exist where high numbers of interconnected creatures and complex food webs are supported by beneficial habitat.
-For example, pollinator plants support a plethora of beneficial insects - like beetles, parasitic wasps and predatory mites - that control vegetable gardens pests, feed birds and provide pollination services for food crops.
+Ecosystems - or resilient habitats - exist where high numbers of interconnected creatures and complex food webs are supported by beneficial habitat.
+For example, native plants support a plethora of beneficial insects beyond bees and butterflies - like beetles, parasitic wasps and predatory mites - that control vegetable gardens pests, feed birds and provide pollination services for food crops.
 More biodiversity means more resilience to disturbances from climate change and habitat loss.
 Strong biodiversity means healthy communities.

 Millions of years of evolution have led local species of plants and insects to rely on one another, in reciprocal relationships.
 Plants need specific insects to pollinate them effectively.
 Insects needs specific pollen or nectar sources to thrive.
 Food crops need pollinators that overwinter in the debris of native plant gardens.
 Fish depend on grassland insects falling into ponds for much of their protein.
 Birds rely on caterpillars and seeds to sustain their numbers.
 Our local food webs need native plants.

 Inviting pollinators into a pollinator patch adjacent to your fruit and vegetable gardens significantly increases crop yields.
 Not only will you have more fruits and vegetables, you will also have larger fruit and vegetable sizes!
 Cross pollination is essential for successful food production.
-Bee Kissed Seeds never treats our seeds with neonicotinoids or other chemicals that harm precious pollinators and other beneficial "bugs"!
+At Bee Kissed Seeds, we never treat our native plants with neonicotinoids or other chemicals that harm precious pollinators and other beneficial "bugs"!

 Planting native species near food crops draws beneficial insects to your gardens organically and safely.
-Species like lacewings, lady bugs, predatory and parasitic wasps, soldier beetles, mantises, ambush and assassin bugs - to name but a few! - will provide essential pest control of destructive insects like aphids and tomato hornworm.
+Species like lacewings, lady bugs, solitary wasps, soldier beetles, tachinid and syrphid flies, and ambush bugs - to name but a few! - will provide essential pest control of destructive insects like aphids, grubs and tomato hornworm.
 No chemicals required and this way, there is no risk of accumulation of toxins throughout the food chain!

 In our seed store, the category "Larval Host Plants" is a tag we were able to include on almost all the species we carry!
 These plants feed butterfly and moth caterpillars, which in turn feed countless baby birds.
 We think it is pretty incredible that almost all native plants feed caterpillars.
 On the flip side, if you have a "slug" problem, you probably have lots of non-native plants!
 This is a real testament to the fact that planting native species is a great way to positively impact local and native biodiversity and ecosystem resilience!